- Describe valence bond theory as it pertains to the formation of a covalent bond between atoms.

 Hybridization in Molecules with Double or Triple Bonds

-As can be seen above (Figure above), the electron domain geometry around each carbon atom is trigonal planar, which corresponds to sp2 hybridization.
+As can be seen in Figure above, the electron domain geometry around each carbon atom is trigonal planar, which corresponds to sp2 hybridization.
 Previously, we saw carbon undergo sp3 hybridization in a CH4 molecule, so how does it work in this case?
 As seen below, the electron promotion is the same, but the hybridization occurs only between the single s orbital and two of the three p orbitals.
 Thus generates a set of three sp2 hybrids along with an unhybridized 2pz orbital.
 Each orbital contains one electron and is capable of forming a covalent bond.

 The C2H4 molecule contains five sigma bonds and one pi bond.
 Sigma bonds are formed by a direct overlap of bonding orbitals, while a pi bond is formed by a side-to-side overlap of unhybridized p orbitals.